 UK’s number one for director advice

 We handle more corporate insolvency appointments than any other UK firm; demonstrating our commitment to helping directors and business owners in financial distress.

 The team are available now - 0800 644 6080

 If your company is struggling with unmanageable debts, squeezed cash flow, or an uncertain future, you are far from alone.
 We speak to company directors just like you every single day, and we are here to give you the help and advice you need.

 Call our team today on 0800 644 6080

 Depending on the scale of your current financial worries, as well as the reasons behind them, there are a whole host of business rescue and recovery options which could be put in place to help reverse the company’s fortunes.
 These solutions can be both formal and informal in nature, with the right option for you based on how much support and intervention your school or university needs to get back on its feet.

-If your current financial problems have been caused solely due to COVID-19 disruptions and you are confident of returning to previous profitability once restrictions are lifted, entering into negotiations with creditors could help you manage your cash flow while incomings are reduced, while still allowing your school to continue to operate.
+If your current financial problems are temporary, entering into negotiations with creditors could help you manage your cash flow while incomings are reduced, while still allowing your school to continue to operate.
 This can be done either through informal discussions with creditors, or alternatively through a formal insolvency procedure known as a Company Voluntary Arrangement (CVA).